crazy-giraffe-software/8track/software/server/readme.md

 ##### SDK
 The Gracenote SDK, gnsdk, can be downloaded in three parts.
 The zip files should extracted to the gnsdk folder within the CrazyGiraffe.AudioIdentification.Gracenote project.

+### AcoustID
+##### Account
+To use AcoustID, you need to create an account here: [AcoustID sign-up](https://acoustid.org/)

+After signing up, you will need to create a application here: [Your Applications](https://acoustid.org/my-applications)
+- Save the `APIKey` of your application

+Then you will need to copy you project details to access AcoustID:
+- Copy `AcoustIDClientId.default.xml` to `AcoustIDClientId.xml` and enter the `APIKey` details

+##### SDK
+The AcoustID SDK, AcoustID.Net, is available as a [Nuget package](https://www.nuget.org/packages/AcoustID.NET/).
+It is already referenced by the CrazyGiraffe.AudioIdentification.AcoustID project.

+##### Known Issues
+AcoustID can identify an audio file when you have the entire file, as the web service query requires the duration in seconds.
+For my application, I need the ability to identify in real-time, which GraceNote and ACRCloud can provide.
+As such, this plugin is not fully tested.